edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-01-22-change-management-training.md

 permalink: /blog/change-management-training/
 author: { name: Corey Bleich }
 image: blog/2020-01-22-change-management-training.jpg
-excerpt: Change management training for leaders can help your employees better manage transitions.
+meta: Change management training for leaders can help your employees better manage transitions.
 This is how to set up a training program in your company.
 ---

 The only constant in business is the need for change management training